 Peer Reviewed Publications Option

-A Candidate may satisfy the Demonstration of Knowledge requirement by receiving credit for at least three (3) peer reviewed publications based on original research (in a field related to real property economics) approved by the ADQC or its designee.
+A Candidate may satisfy the Demonstration of Knowledge requirement by receiving credit for at least two (2) peer reviewed publications based on original research (in a field related to real property economics) approved by the ADQC or its designee.

 Participants will receive credit for a Master’s thesis or a Doctoral dissertation once submitted and approved by the Admissions Committee.